Land0fChocolate/NewEmeraldRomHack/README.md

 This is a rom hack of Pokemon Emerald using pokeemerald-expansion as its base: https://github.com/rh-hideout/pokeemerald-expansion.

-# TODO

-- implement ability description label in the summary screen.
-- Rework aspects of the Battle Frontier.
-Change the Battle Palace to be themed around inverse type matchups.
-Rework the battle Pokemon list.
-- Add methods to make training easier.
-Super vitamins, IV boosters and nature mints to be added and accessable.
-- Remove item use in battle and create a prompt for Poke Balls.
-- Add credits of people whos tutorials and work you have used in the game.

 # Changelog

 - Many post gen 3 features from pokeemerald Expansion are in this ROM.